slatedocs/slate/source/index.html.md

 - USD: Asset representing `Dollars`, issued by [Stronghold](https://stronghold.co/).
 - native: Native asset of the network, it represents `Lumens`.

-Assets in Stellar are representet by a combination of `code` and `issuer`.
-It is possible then to find two assets with the code `USD` representing Dollars but one can be issued by Bank Of America and the other by Venmo.

-It is also possible to find multiple assets with the code `BTC`, where one can be backed by [http://papaya.io/](http://papaya.io/) and the other one from [StrongHold](https://stronghold.co/).
-It means that at some point the issuer (also known as anchor) received `BTC` in their Bitcoin wallets and then credited with their equivalent representation of Bitcoin your Stellar account.
-If you visit the following site, [https://stellar.expert/explorer/public/asset](https://stellar.expert/explorer/public/asset) you'll find all the assets issued in Stellar.

-You'll be creating a custom asset in the test network (testnet) representing Dollars and you will build a way to credit and debit accounts as if we were depositing Dollars.

 You can learn more about assets in the SDF guides: [https://www.stellar.org/developers/guides/concepts/assets.html](https://www.stellar.org/developers/guides/concepts/assets.html)

 ## Anchor